-In 6.4.0, you must use FortiClient with EMS.
+In 6.4.9, you must use FortiClient with EMS.
 FortiClient must connect to EMS to activate its license and become provisioned by the endpoint profile that the administrator configured in EMS.
-You cannot use any FortiClient features (except for VPN, as described in Free three-day VPN access on page 63) until FortiClient is connected to EMS and licensed.
+You cannot use any FortiClient features (except for VPN, as Free 30-day VPN access on page 52 describes) until FortiClient is connected to EMS and licensed.